 The purpose of the impressive structure is to house a 175-ton statue of a seated Abraham Lincoln, the 16th American president, as he gazes eastward over the Reflecting Pool, past the Washington Monument, to the US Capitol Building.

-Photos of the Lincoln Memorial
+Getting to the Lincoln Memorial

 The best way to get to the Lincoln Memorial is by Metro.
 The closest stops are Foggy Bottom (0.8 miles) (Orange and Blue lines), Smithsonian (1.1. miles) (Orange line), Arlington National Cemetery (0.9 miles) (Blue line), or Federal Triangle (1.4 miles) (Orange line).
 Metro has a handy Trip Planner and here's a map of the Metro lines.